-The rise of online education has prompted numerous colleges and universities to offer distance learning alternative for students who wish to earn their degree.
+The rise of online education has prompted numerous colleges and universities to offer a distance learning alternatives for students who wish to earn their degrees.
 As it is a great option that has worked for many, more and more students are enrolling in online learning.
 Most Ph.D. students, in particular, benefit greatly from studying online and being employed at the same time.

 If you’re a doctorate or post-graduate student who is also a working professional, online learning is a surefire way to enrich your credentials.
 If you’re a stay-at-home multiple-degree holder who plans on earning a doctorate degree to supplement your knowledge on a specific field, master it, and pursue your profession, online learning is perfect for you.

 And because a Ph.D. student is no stranger to hectic schedules and an extremely busy lifestyle, you could use some help from a range of useful resources and tools available online.

 Check out our list of 30 best online resources for Ph.D. students:

 Designed to make the process easier for those considering an online Ph.D. program, Online-PhD-degrees.com sifts through the many schools offering different courses of study.
 The website uses its own detailed methodology to rank schools offering online Ph.D. programs based on their unique strengths, allowing visitors to find the right fit for their needs.
 Online-PhD-Degrees.com features pertinent facts, up-to-date information, as well as helpful tips, tricks, tools, and advice to assist Ph.D. candidates in finding the help they need to make educated decisions.